patricktcoakley/Chipster8/README.md

 - Pause/Resume

 The Chip8 emulator and application are separated such that one could pull out the Chip8 and re-use it in another way.

+*Note: Chip8 implementations by nature have a decent amount of flickering due to the way draw calls are implemented, and without writing against the original spec it is an unfortunate side effect of playing Chip8 games.*

 ## Controls